leestevetk/WoL.sh/README.md

 ## Syntax
     Usage:  wol.sh [MAC] [IP] [Port]
--`MAC`: mandatory, MAC address of the target machine -`IP`: optional, the magic packet will be sent to this IP, default: 255.255.255.255 (broadcast to all IPs) -`Port`: optional, the magic packet will be sent to this port, default: 9
+- `MAC`: mandatory, MAC address of the target machine
+- `IP`: optional, the magic packet will be sent to this IP, default: 255.255.255.255 (broadcast to all IPs)
+- `Port`: optional, the magic packet will be sent to this port, default: 9

 ## Examples
 The following examples use